How to Schedule an Appointment

 - Bring the completed intake forms to the appointment.

 A couple of things to keep in mind

 - I’ve been a practicing herbalist since the 90s.
 This span of experience has allowed me explore and integrate (and discard) a variety of herbal approaches.
 I have a sensible view of the subject; meaning, my therapeutic assessments are based on western scientific interpretations of dysfunction and health.
 To depart from the application of reason as the main interpretive lens, I believe does the client (and herbal subject) a disservice.

 - I do not internet/phone/email consult.
 Consultations need to be in-person.

 - Consultations are by appointment only.

 - I do not sell herbs to non-clients.

 - Frequently Asked Questions can be found here.

-As long as the cancellation or rescheduling occurs the day before the appointment, then there shouldn’t be any problem.
-Canceling or rescheduling the same day is more problematic – there may not be an available opening to switch to.
-As far as no-shows are concerned, if that person wants to schedule a future appointment, I’ll most likely refer them to another herbalist.
+Of course it’s not ideal, but there’s no problem with a cancellation or rescheduling the day before (or prior to the day before) the appointment.
+However, canceling or rescheduling the same day is more problematic – there may not be an available opening to switch to.
+As far as no-shows are concerned (with the exception of emergencies), if a future appointment is requested, I’ll most likely refer that person to another herbalist.

 Our relationship is completely confidential.
 Any information about you will not be shared without your written consent.